Seven key games that put Celtic on path to title

 Celtic 4-2 Dundee United - 5 November

-Rangers had a game in hand, but the points gap extended to seven and remained that way as St Johnstone beat them the next day.
+Rangers had a game in hand but the points gap extended to seven and remained that way as St Johnstone beat them the next day.

-Every season has potential banana skins for the title-winning side, and a draw against the league's bottom team would have fallen squarely into that category.
+Every season has potential banana skins for the title-winning side and a draw against the league's bottom team would have fallen squarely into that category.

 Aberdeen 0-1 Celtic - 17 December

-Much has been made of Postecoglou's "we never stop" mantra and this may be the game - as much as any during his reign - to highlight its effectiveness.
+Much has been made of Postecoglou's 'we never stop' mantra and this may be the game - as much as any during his reign - to highlight its effectiveness.

 A late Callum McGregor winner was Celtic's 33rd effort on goal compared to Aberdeen's two.
 There was 81% possession for the visitors, 452 passes into the final third to Aberdeen's 65.
 It was total domination, yet the goal wasn't coming.